How to hire subcontractors safely in the UK

 Subcontractor vs employee: get this right

-- Controls how, when, and where they do the work
+- Determines how, when, and where they perform their duties

-- Can send a substitute to do the work
+- Has the option to send a substitute to complete the work

-- Is not entitled to holiday pay, sick pay, or pension contributions from you
+- Does not receive holiday pay, sick pay, or pension contributions from you

-If you tell someone what hours to work, provide all their tools, and they work exclusively for you, HMRC may reclassify them as an employee.
-That makes you liable for their PAYE, National Insurance, and any employment rights they should have had.
-The penalties are severe.
+If you dictate the hours they must work, supply all necessary tools, and they work solely for you, HMRC might classify them as an employee.
+This reclassification makes you responsible for their PAYE, National Insurance contributions, and any employment rights they should have received.
+The financial penalties for such errors are substantial, not to mention the administrative headaches they cause.

 CIS: your legal obligations

-If you are a contractor in the construction industry, you must register with the Construction Industry Scheme (CIS) and make deductions from payments to subcontractors who are not gross payment status registered.
-The standard deduction is 20% (30% for unverified subcontractors).
-You must verify each subcontractor with HMRC before paying them and submit monthly CIS returns.
+For contractors in the construction industry, compliance with the Construction Industry Scheme (CIS) is mandatory.
+This involves registering with the scheme and making deductions from payments to subcontractors who are not registered for gross payment status.
+The standard deduction is 20%, and it increases to 30% for unverified subcontractors.
+Prior to issuing payments, you must verify each subcontractor with HMRC and submit monthly CIS returns.

-CIS applies to construction work including building, repairs, decorating, demolition, and installation of heating, lighting, power, and water systems.
-It does not apply to architecture, surveying, or professional services.
+The CIS covers a broad range of construction activities, including building, repairs, decorating, demolition, and the installation of heating, lighting, power, and water systems.
+However, it does not extend to professional services such as architecture and surveying.

 Due diligence before hiring

-- Check their insurance.
-Ask for a copy of their public liability insurance certificate.
-Verify it is current and covers the type of work you need.
+- Checking insurance.
+Request a copy of their public liability insurance certificate.
+Make sure it is current and provides coverage for the specific type of work you require.

-- Verify qualifications.
-Gas Safe registration for gas work, NICEIC/NAPIT for electrics, CSCS for construction sites.
-Ask to see cards and check online registers.
+- Verifying qualifications.
+For instance, Gas Safe registration is necessary for gas work, NICEIC or NAPIT registration for electrical work, and a CSCS card for work on construction sites.
+Ask to see their certification cards and cross-check them against online registers.

-- Check references.
-Ask for two or three recent references from other contractors they have worked with.
-Call them.
+- Checking references.
+Ask for recent references from other contractors they have worked with.
+It is advisable to contact these references directly.

-- Get their UTR and NI number.
-You need these for CIS verification.
+- Collecting their UTR and NI number.
+These are necessary for CIS verification.

 Written agreements

-- Payment terms (when and how you will pay)
+- Payment terms detailing when and how payments will be made

 Managing subcontractors on site